sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Can I use](https://caniuse.com/) : A website that provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
 - [GitHub.com Build software better, together](https://github.com) : Place to showcase your project and collaborate with others.
 (Must know Git to use it effectively)
 - [GitLab](https://about.gitlab.com) : An alternative to GitHub that offers free unlimited (private) repositories and unlimited collaborators.
-- [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix/) : article for knowing what our level as a programmer is.
+- [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix/) : Article for knowing what our level as a programmer is.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>